Kings Of Leon at the 229 Club

 On stage just after 8pm, the quartet – made up of brother’s Nathan, Caleb and Jared Followill and their cousin Matthew – opened their set with The Bucket, off 2004’s Aha Shake Heartbreak and from then on, the crowd was electric.

-The band sound tight, Caleb’s southern drawl faultless, as they take us on a journey through their back catalogue, including Molly’s Chambers, On Call, Taper Jean Girl and Milk, plus new singles Waste A Moment, Find Me, Reverend and Around The World, leaving it to the crowd to sing the majority of closing track Sex On Fire.
+The band sound tight, Caleb’s southern drawl faultless, as they take us on a journey through their back catalogue, including Molly’s Chamber, On Call, Taper Jean Girl and Milk, plus new singles Waste A Moment, Find Me, Reverend and Around The World, leaving it to the crowd to sing the majority of closing track Sex On Fire.
 It was a set packed full of classic hits and crowd favourites which kept everyone dancing and singing along.
 The band were in high spirits too and even played crowd request, Arizona in the encore.

 The show marks the Followill brothers’ glorious return to the UK, the place where they first found fame back in 2003, and who, based on tonight’s crowd reaction have well and truly returned to form.